neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-power-bi.md

 >

-# LAB 05: Power BI
+# Lab 05: Power BI

 In this lab, you will build a Power BI dashboard that visualizes data about problems reported by company employees.